 The system provides a clean and efficient software without clusters of features whilst offering a fairly diverse list of functionality that can be extended beyond the standard features.
 They also offer a number of plugins including mobile applications and a facebook app that integrates directly with the main system, pretty nifty and definitely handy in a time where social media is paramount.

-They are very similar to the other providers and are targeted at large corporates and media outlets who need more than just a website rather requiring a whole heap of other services.
-The system has various featurs including managing deals, user management and has most of the necessities to get started with a daily deal software package.
+They are very similar to the other providers and are targeted at companies who are looking to start a deals site and pay for Software as a Service (Saas) however you don’t actually buy the software outright and your data is not controlled by you.
+They also provide services to publishers and media outlets who need more than just a website rather requiring a whole heap of other services.
+The system has various features including managing deals, user management and has most of the necessities to get started with a daily deal software package.

 They provide similar features as other collective buying / daily deal software providers.
 The software they offer is basically a daily deals site wrapped into one and which has various options.